joshbegley/nyt-latest/README.md

 `The estate of the disgraced financier Jeffrey Epstein will repay tax benefits and half the proceeds from the sale of an island he owned.`\
 https://nytimes.com/2022/11/30/business/jeffrey-epstein-settlement-virgin-islands.html?searchResultPosition=1

-**Mark Zuckerberg Says Meta Is Still Primarily Focused on Social Media**\
+**Zuckerberg Says Social Media Is Still the Primary Focus of Meta**\
-`Despite plunging millions into its Reality Labs division, Mark Zuckerberg, Meta’s chief executive, said that the company’s V.R. and A.R. efforts represents only 20 percent of its investment portfolio.`\
+`Despite plunging millions into its Reality Labs division, Mark Zuckerberg, Meta’s chief executive, said that the company’s VR and AR efforts represents only 20 percent of its investment portfolio.`\
 https://nytimes.com/video/business/dealbook/100000008664545/mark-zuckerberg-meta-facebook.html?searchResultPosition=2

 **Concern grows about Paul Whelan, an American imprisoned in Russia.**\